 One day in Lille – Top things to do

-Start with the Place du Théâtre
+The Place du Théâtre

 Tip from me: Those who don’t feel like walking can explore city of Lille on a 75-minute convertible coach tour by bus.
 It will show you all the best what the elegant city can offer and afterwards you can just go and have a drink or maybe visit some museums.
 We decided to discover Lille by foot though.